 Wisconsin Authorities Cracking Down On Drunk Driving

-Unfortunately, an arrest for OWI can result in long-term negative consequences such as incarceration, a criminal conviction and the loss of your driving privileges for an extended period of time.
+Unfortunately, an arrest for OWI can result in incarceration, a criminal conviction and the loss of your driver’s license.
 If you have been arrested for OWI in Sheboygan, Wisconsin, our attorneys can help you.
 At Kaehne & Barrette, S.C., we provide strong defense against a wide range of criminal charges throughout the area.

 What Counts As Drunk Driving In Wisconsin?

 For a “per se” violation, meaning the blood alcohol content (BAC) is above the legal limit, you have to have a BAC of .08 percent or more.
 However, drivers with three or more prior Operating While Intoxicated (OWI) convictions, have a lower limit: they cannot operate a motor vehicle if their BAC is greater than 0.02.

 There are various levels of consequence, depending on a number of factors, including whether you have been convicted of OWI before, how much alcohol you had in your system and other factors.

 Even for a first offense, you could lose your license for up to nine months, pay a fine of up to $300 and, if the BAC was high enough, be forced to use an ignition interlock device (IID).